malta895/pokedex/README.md

   "isLegendary": false
 }
 ```

 ### Translated Pokemon Information

 Endpoint signature: `GET /pokemon/translated/{pokemonName}`

 Retrieves information about a Pokemon, given its name, and translates its description, by leveraging the [PokeAPI](https://pokeapi.co/) and the [Fun Translations API](https://funtranslations.com/).

+The translation follows the following rules:

+1. If the Pokemon’s habitat is cave or it’s a legendary Pokemon then it applies the Yoda translation.
+1. For all other Pokemon, it applies the Shakespeare translation.
+1. If any error occurs during the translation, the Pokemon with the original description is returned.
+A log message prints the error status code returned by the translation API.

 Example usage: